-- Weekly sessions for the XX culminating in a competition called the Chemistry Olympiad. - Weekly sessions for the LXX culminating in a competition called the Cambridge Chemistry Challenge. - At least one day's experience working in a university teaching laboratory.
+- Weekly sessions for the XX culminating in a competition called the Chemistry Olympiad. - Weekly sessions for the LXX culminating in a competition called the Cambridge Chemistry Challenge. - One day's experience watching Chemistry lectures at a university.

 We encourage students to think about the subject in context.
 This improves their overall chemical aptitude, as well as being directly relevant to university applications and interviews.
 The following popular books are recommended and are available from the school library: